Tianyao-Ma/StarLink_Tracker/README.md

 - **Visualized and animated satellite paths on a world map using D3 to optimize user's experience**.[[data-visualization]](#data-visualization)

 ## :seedling: For Furture Improvement

+* Remove the previous selected satellites from the list and visualized result.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)
 ## :spiral_notepad: Sample Code